mikyrenato/2nd--Project-Rock-Paper-Scissors/README.md

 - HTML5 - Used to structure my website
 - CSS3 - Used to style my website
 - JS - Used to provide logic to my website
-- Github - The cloud based service for hosting repositories for over 73 million developers
+- Github - The cloud based service for hosting repositories
 - Git - Used to add, commit and push my changes to the server
-- Balsamiq - Used to plan and create my wireframes for my projects
-- Favicon.io - Used to source my favicon icons for my website
 - Google Fonts - Used to source different fonts in my css file

 ---